-UPDATE, FEBRUARY 22, 2021: The city of West Palm Beach has issued preliminary approval for a scaled-down Palm Beach Show to proceed.
-A spokeswoman for the city confirmed this in statement to MegayachtNews.com.
-She adds, “Although recent COVID-19 trends are favorable, the city will make a final determination on or before March 1, 2021 as to the status of the event.”
-Since show organizers anticipate full approval, however, tickets remain on sale.
+UPDATE, MARCH 2, 2021: The city of West Palm Beach has issued final approval for a scaled-down Palm Beach Show to proceed.
+A spokeswoman for the city initially confirmed preliminary approval on February 22 in statement to MegayachtNews.com.
+She added, “Although recent COVID-19 trends are favorable, the city will make a final determination on or before March 1, 2021 as to the status of the event.”
+Since show organizers anticipated full approval, however, tickets remained on sale.

 Read on for our original article.